 Patent of the month August

-The Patent & Standards Centre wishes your ideas long lasting success!
+The Patent and Standards Centre wishes moving ideas and projects for the future!

 “From idea to product" – We provide tailor-made services for researchers, entrepreneurs, craftsmen, founders and independent inventors to protect your ideas.
 All services are also available online!